Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     ```

   - For non-Linux based systems, download the [OpenSSL 1.1.1 LTS](https://www.openssl.org/source/openssl-1.1.1g.tar.gz) command line utility and follow the downloaded INSTALL document.
+- Have [Powershell](https://github.com/PowerShell/PowerShell/tree/v7.0.3#get-powershell) installed if running the certificate samples.
+This is required to run the certificate generation script generate_certificate.ps1.
 - Have the following build setup:
   - For Linux based systems, have make installed: